 Kiska Island is one of the Aleutian Islands (Rat Islands group, Alaska USA).
 The island has length 35 km (22 ml), width 2,5-10 km (1,5-6 ml), total land area 278 km2 (107 ml2) and is part of the Aleutians' Wilderness park, meaning special permissions to visit are required.

-- In 1867, the USA negotiated the purchase of Alaska from the Russian Empire, with Kiska included in the purchase.
+Kiska Island was discovered in 1741 by the Russian explorer Vitus Bering (1681-1741).
+Starting 1775, the island (along with mainland Alaska) became one of Russia's fur trading outposts.
+In 1867, the USA negotiated the purchase of Alaska from the Russian Empire, with Kiska included in the deal.

 Port Kiska Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Kiska Island, Alaska.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Kiska Island, Aleutian, Alaska.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.